 A domino effect that will involve agriculture, the food industry and human health.

-Reducing sugar without reducing the sweetness of food is an "upgrade" that affects all kinds of products: currently there is no alternative to sugar that does not alter in some way what we eat, between taste and aftertaste.
-And this "forces" the food industry to mess with aromas and substances to balance the result (as if it did not already produce ultra-processed foods, with all the consequences that this entails).
+Reducing sugar without reducing the sweetness of food is an "upgrade" that concerns every kind of product: currently there is no alternative to sugar that does not alter in some way what we eat, between taste and aftertaste.
+And this "forces" the food industry to mess with flavorings and substances to balance the result (as if it didn't already produce ultra-processed foods, with all the consequences that this entails).

 The UF / IFAS citrus breeding program covered by this study published in the Journal of Agricultural and Food Chemistry (I link it here) has truly transformative potential.